55+ Best Instagram Spots in San Francisco for Unique Photos

 One thing that I love about San Francisco is that there are so many parks, and beaches, that provide unique backdrops for your creativity.

-Here the bridge, ocean, and bluffs provide an awesome backdrop for a fun sunset Instagram photoshoot!
+Here the bridge, ocean, and bluffs provide an excellent backdrop for a fun sunset Instagram photoshoot!

 Baker Beach San Francisco photo from above

 My favorite area to photograph this beach is the northern portion near the Cliff House at sunset.
-There are a few rock stacks that make for an interesting backdrop, plus the Camera Obscura, waves crashing…it’s a vibe at sunset.
+There are a few rock stacks that make for an interesting backdrop, plus the Camera Obscura and waves crashing…it’s a vibe at sunset.

 Me sitting on Ocean Beach at sunset - a great Instagram location in San Francisco